Rational evaluation of various epidemic models based on the COVID-19 data of China: Results

-(7) \textbf{\em The SEIR-QD and SEIR-PO models are suitable for modeling COVID-10 epidemics.} The dynamical models generally requires more reliable data to achieve a reliable forecast than empirical functions, since the former usually involves more free parameters and more complicated mathematical structure than the latter.
+(7) \textbf{\em The SEIR-QD and SEIR-PO models are suitable for modeling COVID-19 epidemics.} The dynamical models generally require more training data to achieve a reliable forecast than empirical functions, since the former usually involves more free parameters and more complicated mathematical structure.
 Based on their performance, the dynamical models can be classified into three groups.
-The classical SIR model and SEIR model seem to be inadequate to describe the outbreak of COVID-19, especially the final equilibration phase.
+As shown in Fig. \ref{shanghai} and Fig. \ref{six-cities}C, The classical SIR model and SEIR model seem to be inadequate to describe the outbreak of COVID-19, especially the final equilibration phase.
 Contrarily, the SEIR-AHQ model involves too many free parameters as reflected through the large AICc value.
 As a consequence, its robustness is also the poorest among all five models.
 The SEIR-QD and SEIR-PO models are two suitable ones for modeling COVID-19 by appropriately incorporating the effects of quarantine and self-protection.

+It is noted that all of our above statements have to be remained specific to COVID-19 in the countries where data were fitted.
+Application to other scenarios should be done with great care and requires further exploration.